Registration

 close icon

-• Long sleeve, gender-specific, technical shirts featuring a commemorative 39th Annual Corewell Health Irish Jig design will be provided to all registered participants.
+Long sleeve technical shirts featuring a commemorative 40th Annual Corewell Health Irish Jig design will be provided to participants registered before Monday, February 19.

-Can I pay by check or with cash when I register for the event?
+Can I pay by check or cash when I register for the event?

 close icon

-Please plan to pay with a credit card when registering online.
-During event check-in/late registration, both cash and credit card payments will be accepted.
-Checks will not be accepted.
+No, please pay with a credit card when registering online.
+Cash and checks will not be accepted.

 Can I reserve a certain shirt size?